Museum history

 When to go

-When parent Stephanie Scarpace visited in July with a small group of Girl Scouts, it was too hot to tackle the outdoor attractions like the enormous praying mantis that presides over the rooftop or the outdoor playground known as MonstroCity.
-Still, the girls, including her daughter Sophia, especially enjoyed the tunnels, slides, and free circus show.
-Scarpace recommends buying museum tickets online in order to skip the line, which can be long, especially in the summer.
-She also advises bringing your own water.
+When the weather is nice, any attractions, including outdoor ones like the enormous praying mantis that presides over the rooftop or the outdoor playground known as MonstroCity, are fair game.
+However, any time of year is a good time to enjoy the tunnels, slides, free circus shows, and other indoor amusements.
+We recommend buying museum tickets online in order to skip the line, which can be long, especially in the summer.
+We also advise bringing your own water.
 (Policies permit plastic water bottles.)

-Heat can definitely deter people from exploring and enjoying the museum's rooftop attractions, which are open from March through September.
-Summer is also the museum’s busiest time, so Weber, the former employee, recommends visiting during the window between spring and summer break or in the fall.
+Heat can definitely deter people from exploring and enjoying the museum’s rooftop attractions, which are open from March through September.
+Summer is also the museum’s busiest time, so Weber recommends visiting during the window between spring and summer break or in the fall.
 Evenings also offer cooler temperatures and a unique vantage point, especially from atop the Big Eli Ferris Wheel.

 “The Ferris wheel lights come on, and you get the best view of the sunset,” Weber says.
 “That’s my favorite time to be up there.”